Ancient Celebrations Led to Easter Traditions

 By Will Johnson

 GRAPELAND – Next Sunday (April 17) marks the celebration of Easter.
 Easter (with Christmas a close second) is the most sacred celebration in the Christian religion.
 The resurrection of Jesus Christ, after he died on the cross for the sins of humanity, is the very rock upon which Christianity is built.

 Easter celebrates the death and resurrection of Christ which took place in the spring time.
 This paralleled many ancient “renewal of spring” celebrations.

 As Christianity began to spread, the spiritual focus of these ancient seasonal rites shifted from the deities of the past to Christ and the message of Christianity.
-Many secular aspects of the pagan celebration remained intact, however, but how did a rabbit get involved?
+While many secular aspects of the pagan celebration remained intact, a question remains – how did a rabbit get involved?

 While it is now highly commercialized, the Easter Bunny is not a modern invention.
 The origins of the Easter Bunny can be traced back to the pagan festival of Eastre.

 The goddess Eastre was worshipped by the Anglo-Saxons.
 Ancient folklore indicated she was said to have entertained children by turning birds into hares.
 The hares would then lay colored eggs much to the delight of the children.
 The story goes on to say even after they were changed, the hares were still birds at heart and continued to lay eggs and build nests.